projectacrn/acrn-hypervisor/doc/tutorials/vuart_configuration.rst

 .. _how-to-configure-a-console-port:

-How to configure a console port
+How to Configure a Console Port
 ===============================

 To enable the console port for a VM, change only the ``port_base`` and